atrick/swift/docs/TypeSafeMemory.rst

 The following layout rules apply to dynamic memory accesses that occur during program execution.
-In particular, they apply to access that originates from stored property getter and setters, reading from and assigning into ``inout`` variables, and reading or assigning subscripts (including the ``Unsafe[Mutable]Pointer`` ``pointee`` property and subscripts).
+In particular, they apply to access that originates from stored property getter and setters, and reading or assigning subscripts (including the ``Unsafe[Mutable]Pointer`` ``pointee`` property and subscripts).
 Aggregate loads and stores can be considered a sequence of loads and stores of named or indexed elements.

 1. Address formation: Given any two accesses to the same memory object, the relationship between their address expressions must be